 Fellows will have an opportunity to participate in a wide variety of research projects, ranging from clinical to translational and basic science.
-They will learn the basics of both clinical and basic science research, from project inception to statistical analysis, and will be supported by mentorship from clinicians within the division as well as world-renowned innovators housed at the Center for Discovery and Innovation (CDI) at the Hackensack Meridian School of Medicine at Seton Hall University.
+They will learn the basics of both clinical and basic science research, from project inception to statistical analysis, and will be supported by mentorship from clinicians within the division as well as world-renowned innovators housed at the Center for Discovery and Innovation (CDI) at the Hackensack Meridian School of Medicine.

 Clinical research opportunities: We are a major participating center in the Childhood Arthritis and Rheumatology Research Alliance (CARRA), with faculty participating at the highest levels of leadership within the organization.
 Fellows will be encouraged to participate in annual CARRA meetings where they will become involved with evolving clinical research projects.
 We also participate in the Pediatric Rheumatology Care and Outcomes Improvement Network (PR-COIN).
 Fellows will be encouraged to use this network to develop their own quality improvement projects.